Chimney Sweep FAQ NZ — 12 Questions Homeowners Ask

 - Can I sweep my chimney myself?

-- Technically yes — DIY brushes cost $100-$250.
-Practically no — most NZ insurers don't accept DIY sweeps as 'reasonable maintenance' for fire claims.
-The $130-$200 professional sweep is much cheaper than a denied insurance claim.
+- Technically yes — DIY rotary brush kits cost $100-$250.
+Practically no — most NZ insurers do not accept DIY sweeping as "reasonable steps to prevent loss" under standard policy wording.
+The $130-$200 professional sweep with certificate is much cheaper than a denied insurance claim.

 - When should I book my annual sweep?

 - March-May (autumn).
-Sweeps are 10-20% cheaper than mid-winter, available within days instead of weeks, and you have time to address any defects found before peak winter.
+Sweeps are 10-20% cheaper than mid-winter and available within days instead of 2-3 week waits.
+You also have time to address any defects found before peak winter use.
 Booking in June often means a July or August appointment.

 Key Takeaways

-- Annual sweep + certificate is the universal NZ standard
+- Annual professional sweep + certificate is the universal NZ standard — FENZ, NZHHA, and NZ Insurance Council all converge on this

 How long does a sweep take?